 - IRA and HSA contributions

-Taxpayers should use Schedule 2 in addition to the new Form 1040 if they owe alternative minimum tax or need to make an excess advance premium tax credit repayment.
+Use Schedule 2 if you owe alternative minimum tax or need to make an excess advance premium tax credit repayment.